arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ## Overview

-In this tutorial, a Portenta Machine Control and an Opta micro PLC will be used as a **server** and a **client** respectively to share temperature information through a Modbus TCP using the PLC IDE.
+In this tutorial, a Portenta Machine Control and an Opta micro PLC will be used as **server** and **client** respectively to share temperature information through Modbus TCP using the PLC IDE.
 The server will do the measurements using a type K thermocouple and the client will activate its relay outputs when a certain threshold is reached.

 Here is a detailed guide in video format if you are a visual learner.